Key Concepts

 Tool Mode

 Tool Mode allows versatile NappAI components, which usually operate sequentially, to be converted into usable tools within an AI flow.
-Functioning:

 - Property Recognition: The component’s properties are automatically recognized.
 A button indicates that the component will receive these properties, which previously had to come directly from the agent as interaction parameters.

-- Names and Description: Each tool has a name (for example, sheet at row for the Google Sheet component) and a description.
+- Names and Description: Each tool has a name (e.g.,

-- Orchestration: In this way, the agent can use the components, via the connection, as a tool that can be orchestrated as part of the automation flow.
+sheet at rowfor the Google Sheet component) and a description. - Orchestration: In this way, the agent can use the components, from the connection onwards, as a tool that can be orchestrated as part of the automation flow.

 Batch Mode